g0v-data/g0v-hackmd-archive/notes/9Jgy0WAZRIeBYSebxOTB2w.md

     - spend much time with each other so now we can talk about serious topics
     - infrastructure
         - student exchanges
-- Engagement
-    - Not just the program
-    - Things are happening more than a week
-    - RightsCon has the entire building
-    - AN coordination
-    - Plan anything helpful for programming

 ## Proposal